kekqiu/Ship3D/README.md

 ## Dataset (HSSD)

-For HSSD dataset, you can download it from https://drive.google.com/drive/folders/1BWwvjFFiC4LSHuHeynL9i-Y8mIKJvSFo?usp=drive_link
+For HSSD dataset and checkpoints, you can download it from https://drive.google.com/drive/folders/1BWwvjFFiC4LSHuHeynL9i-Y8mIKJvSFo?usp=drive_link

 ## Training